DanSandvig/QASpringToDoListProject/README.md

 ## Description

-A simple web-browser todo list app which will enable you to keep track of your ever-growing list of uncompleted tasks
+A simple java Spring Boot todo list app accessed through any web browser which will enable you to keep track of your ever-growing list of uncompleted tasks!

 ## Installation Requirements
 <details>